-Even if you have already sorted your plans out, it’s still worth visit.
+Even if you have already sorted your plans out, it’s still worth visiting.
 You never know what super fascinating information you might just learn about.

 Just 40 minutes away from the town of Albany, past Mount Clarence, is Middleton Beach – Albany’s Favourite – one of the most iconic beaches in Western Australia.
 You can drive in your vehicle or even your caravan because it has a lovely caravan park.
 Once again, pristine blue waters and white sandy shored as far as you can see.
 After taking a dip in its cooling waters go explore its coastal beauty.
 There’s even a special path set for those who need special access in a wheelchair.

 The traditional owners of Middleton beach – the Noongar Tribe call it the Binalup.
 There are two fascinating aspects you can explore in Middleton Beach – the long aboriginal history and its sand-filled beach trails.
-All of which will leave you unforgettable memories.
-It also offers beach goers a chance to do some epic whale watching!
-Worth including to your list of things to do in Albany?
+All of which will leave you with unforgettable memories.
+It also offers beachgoers a chance to do some epic whale watching!
+Worth including on your list of things to do in Albany?
 We say yes.